bonigarcia/novnc/README.md

 # noVNC Docker image

 Standalone noVNC client based on Alpine (available on [Docker Hub]).
-It allows to autoconnect to the VNC server, pass the VNC password, and set view-only mode usin environment variables.
+It allows to auto-connect to the VNC server, pass the VNC password, and set view-only mode using environment variables.

 ## Example